burakkbalta/live-football-world-cup-scoreboard/README.md

   - Finish a game: It removes a match from the scoreboard.
   - Update score: It updates the score of a game with the given home team score and away team score.
   - Get summary: It returns a summary of the games sorted by total score in descending order.
-    If there are multiple games with the same total score, they are returned in the order they last added to the system.
+    If there are multiple games with the same total score, they are returned in the order they were last added to the system.

 Requirements